denten-books/plain-text/0-intro.md

 lapsed engineer among humanists.
 These vantage points offer a singular view onto the material conditions of contemporary intellectual life.

-Both Shklovsky and Flusser wrote lucidly about the dynamics of habituation.
+Both Shklovsky and Flusser wrote lucidly about the dynamics of settlement.
 Their work sheds light onto the irresistible compromise at the core of all technology---a compromise by which we trade critical understanding for comfort.
 Habit covers the various homes we make for ourselves in the world "like a fluffy blanket," Flusser wrote: "[i]t smoothes the sharp edges of all phenomena that it covers, so that I no longer bump against them, but I am able to make use of them blindly."
-When we sit at our desks, for example, we fail to see the "papers and the books that are lying all about."
-We are used to them being there [@flusser_freedom_2003, 13; @finger_vilem_2011, 132].
+When we sit at our desks, for example, we fail to see "papers and books that are lying all about."
+We are used to them being there as they are [@flusser_freedom_2003, 13; @finger_vilem_2011, 132].
 Consequently, we do not parse them as information.
 Like water that surrounds fish, the habituated thing passes into the background of experience.
 Mediums become media.
 They disappear into the background, cease producing meaning,